Skip to Content

 Net Promoter Score

-Credibility is a key parameter of customer experience, and CEZ Group focuses intensively on strengthening it.
-The pro-customer orientation is reflected in the VISION 2030—Clean Energy of Tomorrow, where CEZ Group sets the goal to maintain the highest Net Promoter Score among large energy suppliers.
+CEZ Group has focused on a good relationship with its customers in a long-term.
+The pro-customer orientation is reflected in VISION 2030—Clean Energy of Tomorrow, where CEZ Group sets the goal to maintain the highest Net Promoter Score among large energy suppliers.

 Customer Experience (CX)